SCORE :

 Aroma Review

-It’s trying to be bold, with moderately strong intensity.
-It waves in your direction with black currant, black olive, and cumin notes, which give it a certain “sophisticated” vibe.
+t’s trying to be bold, with moderately strong intensity.
+It waves in your direction with blackberry notes, which give it a certain “sophisticated” vibe.
 Then, just when you think you’ve nailed it, overripe strawberries and cooked fruits sneak in, reminding you that this wine isn’t entirely buttoned-up.
 The nose quality is above average, though I wouldn’t call it earth-shattering—it knows what it’s doing, but it’s not trying to outshine the others at the party.

 Taste Review